korlibs-archive/docs-old.korge.org/korge/animation/index.md

 ```
 view.tween(view::x[10.0, 100.0], time = 1000.milliseconds)
 ```
-Tip: import `import com.soywiz.korge.tween.get` for this to compile.
+Tip: import `com.soywiz.korge.tween.get` for this to compile.
 In IntelliJ place the caret in the \[ and press ALT+enter.

 ### delay + duration + easing